How to serve compressed HTML, JavaScript and CSS

 This is effective for HTML, JavaScript, CSS or text files, but image formats such as JPEG or PNG files are already compressed, so there is no point in gzipping them, since the file size will not reduce by very much.

-How to compress your files
+How to compress files

 #!/usr/local/bin/perl